MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/microsoft-store.md

 Customers who install the PWA from Microsoft Edge would therefore install the PWA from the locale-specific domain.
 Subsequent launches of the PWA go directly to that locale-specific domain, instead of first going to the principal domain.

-### Domain redirection with Store-installed PWAs
+### Domain redirection with PWAs installed from the Microsoft Store

-Store-installed PWAs, however, have a hard-coded start URL that is pointed at the principal domain.
+PWAs that are installed from the Microsoft Store have a hard-coded start URL that is pointed at the principal domain.
 When the PWA is launched, the PWA initially navigates to the principal domain, and then a customer may (as necessary) be redirected to their locale-specific domain.
 If that redirection occurs, the navigation is considered "out of scope" and the app UI will display the URL and title at the top of the web page.

 This is a security feature to ensure that users are aware that they have left the context of the app.
 That makes sense when a user is loading a page from another website in the context of the PWA, but may be inappropriate when a user moves among domains that are all part of the same website.

 ### Prevent the locale-specific URL and title from being displayed

-To prevent the additional UI from being shown, you can use [URL Handlers](https://github.com/WICG/pwa-url-handler/blob/main/explainer.md) to enable the Store-installed PWA to span multiple locale-specific domains.
+To prevent the additional UI from being shown, you can use [URL Handlers](https://github.com/WICG/pwa-url-handler/blob/main/explainer.md) to enable the PWA installed from the Microsoft Store to span multiple locale-specific domains.
 There are two steps to enabling a PWA to handle navigations for multiple domains:

 1. Within the PWA's Web App Manifest, use [the `url_handlers` member](https://github.com/WICG/pwa-url-handler/blob/main/explainer.md#manifest-changes) to specify an array of origins that are associated with that app.
 1. On each of the referenced origins, include [a `web-app-origin-association` file](https://github.com/WICG/pwa-url-handler/blob/main/explainer.md#web-app-origin-association-file) that attests to the PWA's association with that domain.